KoicsD/CharliesAngels/TaskDescription/OrdersWeek7.md

 ## What we have learnt

-We have learnt that sometimes you only need to change a little thing and you can use preconstructed tools to reach your goals.
+We have learnt that sometimes you only need to change a little thing (eg. the syntax of a file) and you can use preconstructed tools to reach your goals.
 On the other hand, I think you should be careful when doing so: sometimes understanding someone else's thoughts takes longer than eg. creating your own parser.
+(In addition, such a change like the syntax of a config file may require the complience of customer.)
-We managed to connect python and MySQL, which was useful to develop our hard-skills as well.
+Anyway, we managed to connect [*python*](https://www.python.org/) and [*MySQL*](https://www.mysql.com/), which was useful to develop our hard-skills as well.

 -------------------------------------------------------
 -------------------------------------------------------